pete6184/MatPlotLib_Challenge/README.md

 ## Requirements & Summary
 This challenge requires Jupyter Notebook and running the cells in order from the top down to run properly.

-This assignment taught me to expand on the python code we have been writing and the dataframes we have been creating.
-The new element to this challenge was to create visual charts to present the results I created through my dataframes.
+This assignment taught me to expand on the python code I have been writing and the dataframes I have been creating.
+The new element to this challenge was to create visual charts to present the results created through my dataframes.
 As you can see in the notebook, I created bar, pie, scatter, box & whisker, and line plot graphs.

-I enjoyed this assignment and the different elements of creating and cleaning the data and then plotting the information.
-This seems especially useful for presenting findings to end users.
-The analysis also gave me a good exercise on reading the information to extract useful takeaways.

 ## Background